 Since 2010, mk2 has provided a new way of screening films: private, made-to-measure cinemas.
 Designed and built with artists, these cinemas host private or professional events, combining fine food and a passion for film.

-Today, the mk2 network has six private cinemas in unusual locations: Germain Paradisio (25 seats within a bar-restaurant, in an intimate setting designed by India Madhavi), Silencio (24 seats within a club designed by David Lynch), Miss and Madame Cinema (25 and 60 seats in the Palais de Tokyo) and a 114-seater cinema in the Musée de la Chasse.
+Today, the mk2 network has 4 private cinemas in unusual locations: Germain Paradisio (25 seats within a bar-restaurant, in an intimate setting designed by India Madhavi), Miss and Madame Cinema (25 and 60 seats in the Palais de Tokyo) and a 114-seater cinema in the Musée de la Chasse.